xieyuheng/inner/persons/rudolf-wille/1982-restructuring-lattice-theory.md

+---
-# Restructuring lattice theory: an approach based on hierarchies of concepts
+title: Restructuring lattice theory: an approach based on hierarchies of concepts
+year: 1982
+---

-## Abstract
+# Abstract

 Lattice theory today reflects the general status of current
 mathematics: there is a rich production of theoretical concepts,